 NEWS + SHOWS

-NEW REALEASE “Joining the Circuits” 2014
+NEW REALEASE “Joining the Circuits” SUMMER 2015

-More info and shows TBA !
+More info and album release show TBA !

 Nick Montoya and Anna Rhoney met in 1997 while freshman in high school.
 In 1998, Anna gave birth to future band member Eva Montoya.
 They formed The Volt per Octaves while living in Santa Barbara, California in 2004.
 Consisting of the now husband and wife team Nick and Anna Montoya (along with their analog sidekick Evatronic), the trio set out to bring Moog synthesizers back into the spotlight.
 In a day and age where multi-gigabyte samplers and laptop computers rule the electronic music scene, The VPOs are adamant about performing their original electronic music sans laptop.
 Bob Moogs vision was for his his instruments to be used in live performance to create sounds that were like no other sounds that came before!
 The name they chose The Volt per Octaves (or The Volt/Octs) is a direct reference to the genius of Dr. Robert A. Moog, inventor of the Moog synthesizer.